Python-GIS-book/site/source/part1/chapter-02/md/00-pandas-basics.md

 - Python Pickle format
 - SQL (Postgresql, MySQL, Oracle, MariaDB, etc.)

-See full list from (Pandas docs)[http://pandas.pydata.org/pandas-docs/version/0.20/io.html].
+See full list from the latest Pandas documentation [^urlpandasdocs].

 <!-- #region deletable=true editable=true -->
 ## Pandas data structures

 In Pandas, table-like data are stored in two-dimensional DataFrames with labeled rows and columns.
 You can think of the pandas DataFrame as a programmable spreadsheet.
 The Pandas DataFrame was originally inspired by dataframes that are in-built in the R programming language.
 One-dimensional sequences of values are stored in pandas Series.
 One row or one column in a Pandas DataFrame is actually a Pandas Series.
 You can think of a pandas Series as a clever list.
+These Pandas structures incorporate a number of things we've already encountered, such as indices, data stored in a collection, and data types.

 ![Pandas data structures](./../img/pandas-structures.png)

+![Pandas data structures annotated](./../img/pandas-structures-annotated.png)

 *Pandas DataFrame is a 2-dimensional data structure used for storing and mainpulating table-like data (data with rows and columns).
 Pandas Series is a 1-dimensional data structure used for storing and manipulating an sequence of values.*

-These Pandas structures incorporate a number of things we've already encountered, such as indices, data stored in a collection, and data types.
-Let's have another look at the Pandas data structures below with some additional annotation.

-![Pandas data structures annotated](./../img/pandas-structures-annotated.png)

 As you can see, both DataFrames and Series in pandas have an index that can be used to select values, but they also have column labels to identify columns in DataFrames.
 In the lesson this week we'll use many of these features to explore real-world data and learn some useful data analysis procedures.